apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ```
 With following configuration I don't have to worry about turning on the ruler, or having to manage tab length, which is nice.

-> I will use neovim/vim/nvim interchangeably, as everything here should work on both vim and neovim.
+> I will use neovim/vim/nvim names interchangeably, as everything here should work on both vim and neovim.
 However I tested all on neovim.

 #### Plugin manager
 As I found out pretty quickly, installing plugins for nVim are quite tedious.
 Because of that there are many plugins which are making installing plugin a lot easier and faster.
 I found [vim-plug](https://github.com/junegunn/vim-plug) plugin and stick with it.
 Installation is easy as writing in the terminal: